Implicit renewal theory for exponential functionals of L\'evy processes: Main results

-To give a larger panorama of the behaviour of the distribution function of $I$ we will now explain how the factorisation in Theorem \ref{PPS} also gives the behaviour of the distribution at zero.
-In the sequel we allow the case where $\xi$ is monotone and exclude instead the case where $\xi$ is spectrally positive.
-For details about the case where $\xi$ is spectrally positive the reader is referred to \cite{patie+savov+book}. \begin{theorem} Assume that $\xi$ is not spectrally positive.
-For $\alpha\geq 0,$ the following are equivalent \begin{itemize} \item the function $t\mapsto \p(I\leq t)$ is regularly varying at $0$ with index $\alpha,$ \item the function $t\mapsto \p(I_{-\widehat{H}}\leq t)$ is regularly varying at $0$ with index $\alpha.$ \end{itemize} In this case \end{theorem}
+To give a larger panorama of the behaviour of the distribution function of $I$, we will now explain how the results in Section \ref{threeterm} also give the behaviour of the distribution at zero and, in particular, how the three factors in the factorisation~\eqref{equationppsext} of $I$ determine this behaviour.

+In this subsection, we allow the case where $\xi$ is monotone and assume instead that $\xi$ is not spectrally positive.
+We refer the reader to \cite{patie+savov+book} for details about the case where $\xi$ is spectrally positive.